ChandlerTayek/CarND-Advanced-Lane-Lines/README.md

 [![Youtube video](youtube_thumbnail.jpg)](https://youtu.be/Ug_d_U1UxsA)

 The goal of this project is to write a software pipeline to identify the lane boundaries in a video, but the main output or product we want you to create is a detailed writeup of the project.
-Check out the [writeup template](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) for this project and use it as a starting point for creating your own [writeup](writeup.md).

 For more information on challenges this project accomplished, please visit the [writeup](writeup.md).